fnalways/terminus-docs/docs/how-to/termipass/account/index.md

 ### Create with VC (advanced mode)

-To create a unique, unrestricted individual Terminus Name, you need to bind a Verifiable Credential (VC) using the advanced mode.
+To create a unique, unrestricted individual Terminus Name, you need to bind a VC through your preferred social account in advanced mode.
+Your Terminus Name will be identical to your social account name.
 To enter this mode:

 1. In the TermiPass app, tap **Create a Terminus Name**.
 2. Tap the button in the top right corner of the Terminus Name creation page.